Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 - Cons:

-- Pro tip: Apply a thin, even layer only to exposed skin.
-Never spray on cuts or near eyes.
-Wash off with soap and water once indoors.
+- Pro tip: Apply a thin, even layer to exposed skin.
+Avoid eyes, mouth, cuts, and irritated skin.
+Wash treated skin with soap and water once indoors.

 Permethrin: Gear & Garment Treatment

-Best uses: Treat socks, pants, boots, tents, and outdoor gear—not for skin.
+Best uses: Treat socks, shoes, pants, shirts, hats, tents, and outdoor gear.
+Do not apply permethrin clothing spray directly to skin.

 - Pros: